 Our Strategy and Guiding Principles

-The Department's Strategy Statement focuses on how we implement the commitments assigned to us in the Programme for a Partnership Government and meet international challenges.
-We have identified five high-level goals to guide our work from 2017 to 2020 in our Statement of Strategy 2017-2020 which are outlined below.
+The Department's Strategy Statement focuses on how we implement the commitments assigned to us in the Programme for Government: Our Shared Future and meet international challenges.
+We have identified five high-level goals to guide our work from 2021 to 2023 in our Statement of Strategy 2021-2023 which are outlined below.

-The preparation of the Statement of Strategy was informed by the core foreign policy statements The Global Island: Ireland’s Foreign Policy for a Changing World and Irelands Policy for International Development and involved external consultation, including across Government and with the Oireachtas, as well as internal consultation with all staff in the Department.
+The preparation of the Statement of Strategy was informed by the core foreign policy statements The Global Island: Ireland’s Foreign Policy for a Changing World and A Better World: Ireland’s Policy for International Development and involved external consultation, including across Government and with the Oireachtas, as well as internal consultation with all staff in the Department.

 Our People: To serve our people at home and abroad and to promote reconciliation and cooperation

-Our Place in Europe: To protect and advance Ireland's values and interests in Europe
+Our Europe: To advance Ireland's interests, influence and values in our shared Europe

 We will work to ensure that Ireland makes a strong contribution to the EU's global engagement and to the promotion of peace and security in Europe.

-Our Values: To work for a fairer, more just, secure and sustainable world
+Our Values: To work for a fairer, just, secure and sustainable world

 The Department aims to promote Ireland's values in all areas of its work.
 Through our development cooperation work and our engagement in multilateral fora we aim to make further progress in eradicating poverty and hunger, promoting inclusive economic growth, and promoting and protecting human rights internationally.
-We will promote a stable and secure, rules-based international environment through the UN and the EU, and our other multilateral and bilateral partners and NGOs.
-We will play a strong role in ensuring the implementation of the Sustainable Development Goals.
+We will provide support for those countries that are poorest and most vulnerable to climate shocks and ensure that climate change is included as a core theme in strategy development where Ireland has a significant development cooperation programme including Small Island Developing States.

-Our Prosperity: To advance Ireland's prosperity by promoting our economic interests internationally
+Our Prosperity: To advance Ireland's prosperity by extending our influence and promoting our interests internationally

 Promoting our economic growth remains a key priority for the government.
 The Department of Foreign Affairs and Trade plays a leading role in fostering the international dimension of Ireland's economic growth, in close cooperation with the State Agencies, Irish business and the Global Irish Network.